Syllabus Design

 An Accessible Syllabus(link is external)

-While important to take the necessary steps to design an accessible course, the syllabus itself should not be overlooked as an accessible document.
+While important to take the necessary steps to design an accessible course, the syllabus itself should not be overlooked as an accessible document(link is external).
 A project out of Duke University curated and created an entire site devoted to designing an accessible syllabus because accessible classroom resources promote student engagement and agency.

 Addressing DSP Accommodations in Your Syllabus